 SendAt = DateSerial(Year(Now), Month(Now), Day(Now)) + #8:00:00 AM#

-The first sample opens a new message form with the deferred time.
+The first two samples on this page allow you to defer only the messages you choose, by opening a new message form using the macro that sets the deferment, with the first sample opening a new message form with the deferred time.
 The second sample is for users who pick from the contacts folders - select a contact then run the macro to open a new message addressed to the contact.

 To enter a time each time you create a message using the macro, replace the SendAt = line with the following line.
 This will open a dialog for you to type the delivery time.
 Cancelling the dialog will open a message form without deferring delivery.

 SendAt = InputBox("Enter a time or click Cancel if you don't want to defer this message. ", "Send this message at", Now())

 Add the macro to Outlook's VB Editor then customize the ribbon or toolbar, assigning the macro to a button.
 When you want to send a deferred message, use the 'Deferred' button you created.

 Public Sub SendDeferredMessage() Dim objMsg As MailItem Dim SendAt Set objMsg = Application.CreateItem(olMailItem) 'send at 8:24 AM. .25 = 6 AM, .50 = noon SendAt = DateSerial(Year(Now), Month(Now), Day(Now)) + 0.35 objMsg.DeferredDeliveryTime = SendAt 'displays the message form objMsg.Display Set objMsg = Nothing End Sub